Solar air heat: Space heating applications

+Solar air collectors are also ideally suited to provide warm air to air source heat pumps by discharging the solar heated air to the heat pump fan.
+This increases the COP of the heat pump and protects the fan unit from the harsh winter environment.

 Process heat applications

 Solar air heat can also be used in process applications such as drying laundry, crops (i.e. tea, corn, coffee) and other drying applications.
 Air heated through a solar collector and then passed over a medium to be dried can provide an efficient means by which to reduce the moisture content of the material.

+Hot water heating

+A new application for air collectors is heating domestic hot water by supplying warm air to air to water heat pumps which currently draw the heat from the interior of the building.
+Only 5 to 10 m2 of unglazed solar air panels are required to provide the necessary heat source for home hot water systems incorporating the air to water heat pumps.